NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

         AMP=false NUM_GPUS=8 BS=16 GRAD_ACCUMULATION=2 EPOCHS=10 bash scripts/train.sh
     ```

-Each of these scripts runs for 10 epochs and for each epoch measures the
+Each of these scripts runs for 10 epochs, and for each epoch, measures the
 average number of items per second.
 The performance results can be read from
 the `nvlog.json` files produced by the commands.